-But why, out of all the other jungles you can visit, should Ulu Temburong in Brunei be the one you choose?
+But why, out of all the other jungles in Borneo you can visit, should Ulu Temburong in Brunei be the one you choose?

 Our guide, Brian, met us with a big friendly smile and talked to us with such passion about the Brunei rainforest.
 He taught us so much during the 20 minute car journey from Bangar Town to our camp at Sumbiling Eco Village and his enthusiasm was infectious, making us feel excited for the days we had ahead.